OpenMDAO/OpenMDAO-Framework/docs/surrogate/neural_net.rst

 run when its workflow is executed.

 Once the training portion has been completed, the validation/prediction phase is set up with another DOEDriver called "DOE_Validate."
-This time the Uniform  DOEGenerator was used.
+This time, the Uniform  DOEGenerator was used.
 This provides a random sampling of points from within the range of input variables.
 Twenty validation points are being used in this particular case.

 Here, "sin_calc" is also added, giving us the ability to generate data that can be used to check the accuracy of the surrogate model.